niklasnorin/red-thesis/source/17-method-implementation.md

 2. The Target Application (Quarterdock Client)
 3. The Emulated Hardware Application (Quarterdock Client)

 This constellation of containers is composed using Docker Compose.
-This allows us to configure the entire environment so that it can be replicated every time.
+This allows us to configure the entire environment so that it can be replicated every time, as shown in Figure \ref{10_3}.

 ![Creating and running a complete Quarterdock environment from a single configuration file \label{10_3}](source/figures/10_3.png)